 Discover a different side to the famous novelist with this investigation into his interest in science and its power to change society for the better.

 It has long been believed that Charles Dickens had little or no interest in science.
-This exhibition vigorously refutes this, drawing on his novels, journalism, and exchanges with friends to prove he was one of the most powerful science communicators of his age.
+This exhibition vigorously refutes this, drawing on his novels, journalism and exchanges with friends to prove he was one of the most powerful science communicators of his age.

-Most interested where science could improve life for people, he helped found the world’s first children’s hospital, Great Ormond Street, and his characters' accurately described symptoms inspired doctors to research new illnesses.
+Most interested where science could improve life for people, he helped to found the world’s first children’s hospital, Great Ormond Street, and his characters' accurately described symptoms inspired doctors to research new illnesses.
 The affliction of the character Joe in The Pickwick Papers became known as Picwickian Syndrome.

-Exhibits include first editions, journals, notes and letters, as well as personal science-related possessions such as telescopes, magic lanterns and his own copy of Linton’s Colossal Vestiges of the Older Nations.
+Exhibits include first editions, journals, notes and letters, as well as personal science-related possessions such as telescopes, magic lanterns and his own copy of William Linton’s Colossal Vestiges of the Older Nations.